PF does IP reassembly by default. ## On Oracle Solaris, the 'no-df' option ensures that IP reassembly works ## with broken stacks that send packets with the invalid flag combination 'MF|DF'. ## set reassemble yes no-df ## ## Ignore loopback traffic by default. ## ## Filtering on loopback can interfe

 Note that packets from a remote host to another remote host's port 22 will be logged.

-Similarly, as an example of the second level of filtering, packets from or to port 22 will be logged by this rule:
+Similarly, as an example of selective filtering, packets from or to port 22 will be logged by this rule:

 pass in log (to pflssh1) proto tcp from any to anyExample 5 Specifying a Log File for a pflog Service Instance

-In this example, the logs of the new service instance are placed in a directory below the /var/log/firewall/pflog/ directory.
+In this example, the logs of the new service instance are placed in the debug/debug0.pkt directory below the /var/log/firewall/pflog/ directory.

-$ pflogd -C debug0 -f /var/log/firewall/pflog/debug/debug0.pktExample 6 Dedicating a PF Log File to One Rule
+$ pfbash pflogd -C debug0 -f /var/log/firewall/pflog/debug/debug0.pktExample 6 Rotating PF Log Files

 The following command archives the current log.
 After the administrator refreshes the service, the pflog0.pkt log file is empty and ready for new entries.